ductiletoaster/oneplusoneistwo.com/README.md

 Our Wedding Site!

 ## TODOs
+- Optimize for smaller screens
+- Not sure about the bees might do a variant with just some of the gray scale flowers
 - Add bees and some of the border icons placing text in the center
 - Try both white and off white backgrounds (can make it toggable?)
 - login screen with a single underlined field, text says you  are invited and some black/gray icons (vectors) -- animation into next screen...